Dementia Care

 What is dementia care?

-Dementia care accommodates for these specific needs when nursing or residential care is not enough, with a focus on improving well-being and assisting people to continue living a fulfilled life with activities they love.
+Dementia care accommodates their complex needs with a focus on living a fulfilled life of activities they love.

-At Barchester, we have specialised resources and teams that are trained to support those living with dementia.
-These include a dedicated Dementia Care Specialist Team who are published experts in the field, and a Quality Improvement Team who assess the quality of our care to ensure it is up to date with the latest techniques.
+Barchester’s dedicated Dementia Care Specialist Team are published experts in the field, and our Quality Improvement Team assesses the quality of our care to ensure it is up to date with the latest techniques.
+Our dementia friendly care homes are also designed for easier navigation, helping to reduce distress.

 Types of dementia